Vicente Campos: Sugar Land Skeeters

-On July 13, 2018, Campos signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+On June 26, 2018, Campos signed with the New Britain Bees of the Atlantic League of Professional Baseball.
+He did not appear for the Bees.
+On July 13, Campos signed with the Sugar Land Skeeters.
+In 22 games for Sugar Land, he compiled a 3–2 record and 5.64 ERA with 17 strikeouts across 22 1/3 innings pitched.
+Campos became a free agent following the 2018 season.

 Pittsburgh Pirates

-On January 30, 2019, Campos signed a minor league deal with the Pittsburgh Pirates.
-He was released on June 21, 2019.
+On January 30, 2019, Campos signed a minor league contract with the Pittsburgh Pirates.
+He made 20 appearances for the Double-A Altoona Curve, posting a 2-2 record and 4.85 ERA with 23 strikeouts and one save over 26 innings of work.
+Campos was released by the Pirates organization on June 21.

 Lincoln Saltdogs

 On June 29, 2019, Campos signed with the Lincoln Saltdogs of the American Association.
+He made only one appearance for the team, allowing three earned runs with one strikeout in an inning of relief.

 Pericos de Puebla

 On July 2, 2019, Campos's contract was purchased by the Pericos de Puebla of the Mexican League.
-He was released on July 24, 2019.
+He made 11 appearances for Puebla, posting an 0-1 record and 5.19 ERA with three strikeouts across 8 2/3 innings pitched.
+Campos was released by the Pericos on July 24.

 Parma Baseball

-On April 16, 2021,Campos signed with Parma Baseball in Italy.
-On July 17, 2021, he contributed to the victory of the 14th European Champions Cup for Parma Baseball.
+On April 16, 2021, Campos signed with the Parma Baseball Club of the Italian Baseball League.
+On July 17, he contributed to the victory of the 14th European Champions Cup for Parma Baseball.

 Pericos de Puebla (second stint)

 On July 14, 2022, Campos signed with the Pericos de Puebla of the Mexican League.
-He appeared in 12 games going 0–1 with a 3.09 ERA and 11 strikeouts in 11.2 innings.
+He appeared in 12 games, going 0–1 with a 3.09 ERA and 11 strikeouts over 11 2/3 innings.
+Campos was released on January 19, 2023.

+Charros de Jalisco

+On February 1, 2024, Campos signed with the Toros de Tijuana of the Mexican League.
+On April 8, Campos was traded to the Charros de Jalisco.
+In three appearances for Jalisco, he struggled to a 27.00 ERA with one strikeout across 2 1/3 innings of work.
+On April 22, Campos was released by the Charros.

+Samanes de Aragua

+In 2025, Campos signed with the Samanes de Aragua of the Venezuelan Major League.